 Telmark Teleproducts (Aust.)
 Pty.
 Limited v.
 Bond International 1985 (5) IPR 203 in which defendants had made an advertising film for the same products as were contained in the plaintiff’s advertising film and the Court found that the products of the rivals (which were advertised) and the films were also similar.
 However since the defendants had made their own film the court held that the defendants film was not an act within the categories of exclusive rights conferred on the copyright owner of the plaintiff’s film because defendant’s film was not copied from the recorded medium of the plaintiff’s film but had been shot by the defendants own agents.
 Thus defendants are not held to be liable for copyright infringement.

-Here the court has also applied a test of comparing both the works in qualitative and quantitative terms and has concluded that both the works are completely different from each other as the plaintiff’s work is a film of 262 episodes having duration of about 87 hours where as defendant’s work is mere a commercial advertisement for promotion and merchandizing of TIDE having duration of only 30seconds approx. Thus In the present case the scripts of both the works are entirely different and no portions of dialogues or scenes are common.
+Here the court has also applied a test of comparing both the works in qualitative and quantitative terms and has concluded that both the works are completely different from each other as the plaintiff’s work is a film of 262 episodes having duration of about 87 hours whereas the defendant’s work is merely a commercial advertisement for promotion and merchandising of TIDE having duration of only 30 seconds approx. Thus, in the present case the scripts of both the works are entirely different and no portions of dialogues or scenes are common.

-Thus applying such test and comparing both the works as a whole, it stands that there is no substantial copying on facts.
-Hence the defendants are not liable for infringement of copyright of the plaintiff in the said serial.
+Applying such test and comparing both the works as a whole, it stands that there is no substantial copying on facts.
+Hence the defendants are not liable for infringement of the copyright of the plaintiff in the said serial.

-On issue of passing off the court has held that Plaintiff would have threatened if both the works would be related to common fields but in present case While comparing the defendants work with plaintiff’s work, the Court has come to the conclusion that a 30 seconds commercial with Tide detergent as a prime focus and dominant part thereof has never been shown on exclusively on star plus channel.
+On issue of passing off the court has held that Plaintiff would have threatened if both the works would be related to common fields but in the present case, while comparing the defendants work with plaintiff’s work, the Court has come to the conclusion that a 30 seconds commercial with Tide detergent as a prime focus and dominant part thereof has never been shown on exclusively on star plus channel.